reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

 - PCA is a classical multivariate (unsupervised machine learning) statistical method that used to interpret the variation in high-dimensional interrelated dataset (dataset with a large number of variables)
-- PCA reduces the high-dimensional data to low-dimension by linearly transforming the old variable into a new set of variables called principal component (PC) while retaining the most possible variation.
+- PCA reduces the high-dimensional interrelated data to low-dimension by linearly transforming the old variable into a new set of uncorrelated variables called principal component (PC) while retaining the most possible variation.
 - The PCs are easy to visualize and summarise the feature of original high-dimensional datasets in low-dimensional space.
 - PCA preserves the global data structure by forming well-separated clusters but can fail to preserve the similarities within the clusters.